 - Mix with electric mixer.
 Line a cookie sheet with unbleached parchment paper.

 - Use a large ice cream scoop with a lever to get the dough.
-Pack it in and level it off.
-OR divide the dough into 8 balls if you don’t have a large ice cream scoop with a lever.
+Pack it in tightly and level it off.

 - Bake at 375 degrees for about 35 minutes.
 Cool for five minutes.

-- Dip in melted Earth Balance Buttery Spread (or coconut oil) then sprinkle with cinnamon and sugar.
+- Dip in melted or coconut oil then sprinkle with cinnamon and sugar.

 Cinnamon & Sugar topping